onigetoc/FormToCSS/README.md

 ```
 user `:skip` or `anything:skip` to exclude input from being converted to CSS (from   [jQuery.serializeJSON](https://github.com/marioizquierdo/jquery.serializeJSON#parse-values-with-types))

+# You can add the following to your value (See example below)
-after the value, you can specify the following
+After the value, you can specify the following

 `[]:px` `[]:em` `[]:percent` `[]:important`

 percent for %